The Challenge

 In 1984, after hearing “girls can’t do that” and being rejected from conducting programs, Marin Alsop took her conducting career into her own hands and started a professional orchestra in New York City, the Concordia Orchestra.
 With the financial support of Tomio Taki, the Concordia Orchestra performed under the baton of Marin Alsop for 18 years.
 As Marin’s career took off and she began conducting around the world, Mr. Taki asked, “what about the other women conductors?”
 With Mr. Taki’s commitment to fostering talented women through active mentorship and Marin’s entrepreneurial spirit, the Taki Concordia Conducting Fellowship was created in 2002.
 In recognition of the historic achievements of its Founder and President, the Fellowship was renamed the Taki Alsop Conducting Fellowship (TACF) in 2019.

-Over the past 20 years, the fellowship has provided intensive coaching, mentorship and financial support to aspiring female conductors.
-Today, all 36 recipients are working to ensure a more equitable future for classical music through their artistry and advocacy, and among them they hold 22 Music Director or chief conductor positions of orchestras around the world.
+Over the past 23 years, the fellowship has provided intensive coaching, mentorship and financial support to women conductors as they progress in their careers.
+Today, all 36 award winners are working to ensure a more equitable future for classical music through their artistry and advocacy, and among them they hold 23 Music Director or chief conductor positions of orchestras around the world.
+They are mentoring the next generation of women conductors through the TACF Mentoring Program which has mentored 30 additional conductors.
+See more about the Mentoring program here.

 It is a privilege to be in a position to impact the lives of aspiring women conductors.
 I can clearly see what is needed to assist emerging conductors in the pursuit of their dreams and want to make the road easier and more rewarding for them.
 I have never ascribed to the philosophy that, ‘It was tough for me so it will be tough for you.’
 My philosophy is: ‘It was tough for me so that I could make it easier for you.’